SimpleChainFans/document/en/19_understandSolidity/README.md

 Note that constant values are packaged using the minimum number of bytes required to store them.
 For example：``keccak256(0) == keccak256(uint8(0))``，``keccak256(0x12345678) == keccak256(uint32(0x12345678))``。

 On a private chain, you are likely to encounter ``sha256``、``ripemd160`` or ``ecrecover`` caused by Out-of-Gas.
 The reason is that these cryptographic functions exist in the form of "precompiled contracts" in Simplechain virtual machines, and it does not really exist until the first time you receive the message (although the contract code is a hard code already existing in EVM).
 Therefore, messages sent to non-existent contracts are very expensive, so actual execution will lead to Out-of-Gas errors.
-Before you actually use your contract, send a little Sipc to each contract, such as 1 Wei.
+Before you actually use your contract, send a little SIMPLE to each contract, such as 1 Wei.
 This is not a problem on the official network or test network.

 #### Address-related